ndtran/time2code/01-time2sport-reminder/README.md

 # Time2sport reminder

+> Motivation

-> what ?
+- what ?
 Exercices reminder (9:15 - 11:15 - 14:15 - 16:15)

-> why ?
+- why ?
 During the confinement, it's good to stay in good health.
 Especially with coworkers and work communication channel.

-> where ?
+- where ?
 Use with the rocket chat of MARCOPOLO project.

-> How ? cron job on Apline with docker
+- How ? cron job on Apline with docker

-> Test on VPS with configuration:
+> Choice of technologies

 - VPS with Ubuntu 18.04.4 LTS
 - Docker version 19.03.6, build 369ce74a3c
 - docker-compose version 1.17.1

-## Getting Started

-> Motivation [TBD]

-> Choice of technologies [TBD]
+- bash

 > What you will learn?
 [TBD]

-### you will need

-> add .env with variables:

-- ROCKETCHAT_TOKEN='xxx'
-- ROCKETCHAT_USERID='yyy'
+---

+## Getting Started

 > three ways to run:

 - dockerfile
 - docker-compose
 - deploy in docker swarm

+### setup env variable

+> add .env with variables:

+- ROCKETCHAT_TOKEN='xxx'
+- ROCKETCHAT_USERID='yyy'

 ### install docker